pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/presubmission-inquiry.md

 ---

+## Code of Conduct & Commitment to Maintain Package

+- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package after should it be accepted.
 - [ ]I have read and will commit to package maintenance after the review as per the [pyOpenSci Policies Guidelines][Commitment].

 ## Description